Gravity as the Source of Curvature, not curvature as the source of gravity

 A Note to Supporters

-PEI exists to explore bold ideas carefully, responsibly, and independently.
+PRI exists to explore bold ideas carefully, responsibly, and independently.
 Your support allows us to develop intuitive frameworks that bridge science, philosophy, and public understanding—without rushing, overselling, or politicizing discovery.

 **Gravity First, Geometry Second: